Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 For example, if you are the owner of a new general store in the market.
 Customers visit your store and buy products from you.
 In the first few months, your business had been running normally.
-However, you are now noticing a steady decline in your sales and revenue generation.
+However, you are now noticing a steady decline in your marketing sales and revenue generation.

 You notice that your clients are not visiting your store again.
-This situation makes you worry about your business’s sustainability, growth, and expansion.
+This situation makes you worry about your business’s sustainability, growth, and expansion opportunity.
 The only way to move ahead in such a situation would be to first map out how satisfied your customers are, so you hand out your feedback forms and surveys to your existing clients.

 You also find out that your store isn’t publicized well.
 Since there are shops that have been around longer and functioned smoothly, your clients pick them over you.